 - Allows an e-mail to be composed and stored even if there is no Internet connection.
-Once the computer has an Internet connection, it can then send all e-mails in the Outbox.
+Once the computer's connection is restored, all e-mails in the outbox are sent automatically.

 - Gives the user time to review, edit, and delete messages before they are sent.